StarbirdTech/AI-Blueprints/README.md

 The sample projects in this folder demonstrate how to integrate **NVIDIA NGC (NVIDIA GPU Cloud)** resources with [**HP AI Studio**](https://www.hp.com/us-en/workstations/ai-studio.html).

-We provide **5 distinct sample projects**, each designed for quick and easy use to help you get started efficiently.
+We provide **5 blueprint projects**, each designed for quick and easy use to help you get started efficiently.

 ### 🤖 Agentic RAG with TensorRT-LLM